PaulZC/SAM-M8Q_GPS_FeatherWing/LEARN.md

 ![SAM-M8Q_FeatherWing_TxRxTop](https://github.com/PaulZC/SAM-M8Q_GPS_FeatherWing/blob/master/img/SAM-M8Q_FeatherWing_TxRxTop.jpg)

 The SAM-M8Q FeatherWing, like the Ultimate GPS FeatherWing, communicates over UART serial.
 It sends ASCII NMEA sentences from the TX pin to the microcontroller RX pin and can be controlled to change its data output from the microcontroller TX pin.
 Logic level is 3.3V for both.

 The u-box M8 chipset also supports much more comprehensive UBX binary format messages (see below).

-The baud rate by default is 9600 baud, but you can configure the module to use different baud rate if desired.
+The baud rate by default is 9600 baud, but you can configure the module to use a different baud rate if desired.

 The SAM-M8Q Tx and Rx pins are wired directly to the Serial pins at the bottom right of the Feather.
 If you need to connect to a different set of pins, you can cut the RX and TX jumpers on the bottom of the board and connect instead to the TX and RX pads near the TP LED.